cloudcreativity/ddd-modules/docs/guide/infrastructure/units-of-work.md

 to introduce an infrastructure concern that can orchestrate the sequence of operations in the correct order from its perspective.

 This is where the unit of work comes in.
-By declaring a start and end to a transaction, operations can be both sequenced in the correct infrastructure order and atomic.
+By declaring a start and end to a transaction, operations can be atomic and sequenced in the correct infrastructure order.

 Given the above example, the correct order from the infrastructure perspective is: